 UPDATED for week 8 (starting July 20th 00:00 UTC), multiply the pool liquidity by a

 balFactor.
 To incentivize liquidity of the native governance token, BAL, the community approved a proposal to add a balFactor.
-Deep liquidity of the BAL token ensures a more equitable distribution of governance power by allowing new users to buy BAL with lower slippage and encouraging existing holders not to hoard their tokens.
+Deep liquidity of the BAL token ensures a more equitable distribution of governance power, by allowing new users to buy BAL with lower slippage, and discouraging existing holders from hoarding their tokens.
 The

 balFactor implementation applies a 2x multiplier to the BAL portion of each trading pair containing both BAL and one of the uncapped tokens (